Integration For Developers 15 min read Updated May 6, 2026

 Sync flow 2: inventory — Odoo → e-commerce, in real time

 Inventory is the data type with the lowest tolerance for staleness.
 A storefront showing "in stock" for a sold-out item produces a customer service incident every time.
-The pattern that works:
+Three rules:

 2. Push on every change.
 Hook into Odoo's stock.quant writes via a custom module that fires a webhook to your sync service when a quant changes.